psu-epl/psu-epl.github.com/doc/contributing.md

 so you can simply run `make preview` and visit the address it tells you in a browser.
 This is usually `localhost:4000`.
 (Literally paste `localhost:4000` into your address bar.)
 While this command is running, any file you change will be automatically rebuilt in the site.
+It can be very helpful to keep the terminal running this command visible, since it will call out any errors or instances of files that couldn't be found, such as broken image links.
 Remember to refresh the page in your browser to see these changes.
 If you don't have `make`, running `jekyll serve --watch` is equivalent.